ResearchComputing/Documentation/docs/running-jobs/slurm-commands.md

 ```

 By default, sstat will pull up significantly more information than
-what would be needed in the commands default output.
+what would be needed in the command's default output.
 To remedy this,
 we can use the `--format` flag to choose what we want in our
 output.
-The format flag takes a list of comma separated variables
+The format flag takes a list of comma-separated variables
-which specify output data:
+that specify output data:

 ```bash
 $ sstat --jobs=your_job-id --format=var_1,var_2, ... , var_N
 ```

-A chart of some these variables are listed in the table below:
+A chart of some of these variables is listed in the table below:

 Variable    | Description
 ------------|------------
-avecpu      | Average CPU time of all tasks in job.
+avecpu      | Average CPU time of all tasks in a job.
 averss      | Average resident set size of all tasks.
 avevmsize   | Average virtual memory of all tasks in a job.
 jobid       | The id of the Job.